 Before you apply, you should read through the following sections to prepare yourself so that your application has the best chance of success.
 The different steps of the recruitment process are detailed below, so you know what to expect at each stage.

-The online assessment process consists of a three-part approach designed for the efficient assessment and recruitment of officers.
+The online assessment process consists of a three exercises designed for the efficient assessment and recruitment of officers.
 The three parts are:

 Part 2a – Written assessment

 In this exercise, you will assume the role of an officer and will have to complete an urgent written task for your line manager.
 You will receive four items of information to help you with this task.

 In this exercise, you will assume the role of an officer and will have responsibility for dealing with some issues presented to you.
 You will be tasked with providing a response to a number of questions in relation to this issue.
 You will be provided with preparation materials to consider your answer.

 Please note that you will receive and be able to take parts 2a and 2b separately.